+If you are a current student, and receive funding from the Trust, you may be able to apply for financial assistance towards conference funding, extension funding or exceptional funding.
 The Trust has limited resources for the provision of additional grants.
+Additional funding is discretionary.
+There is no guarantee that the Trust will approve requests for additional funding, either in full or in part.
 When applying for these grants, scholars must also apply to other sources both within the University (i.e. your Department, College) and outside the University, where possible.